gtema/slides/stackmon/stackmon.rst

 Metric Processor
 ----------------

-When is service degraded is is experiencing outage?
+When is a service degraded or is experiencing outage?

   - latency of GET requests is above x sec?
   - POST to provision new resource fails?